bloomberg/blazingmq/docs/docs/architecture/client_broker_protocol.md

 After opening a queue, a consumer application will receive messages which are being posted on the queue.
 Some details about handling PUSH messages were described in the previous section.
-One the consumer application processes a PUSH message by executing its business logic, it needs to indicate to the BlazingMQ backend that message has been processed successfully and can be removed from the queue.
+Once the consumer application processes a PUSH message by executing its business logic, it needs to indicate to the BlazingMQ backend that the message has been processed successfully and can be removed from the queue.
 This is done by the consumer application sending a CONFIRM message.